zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/user-guide/similar-results.md

 **Analyzer:** Specify the analyzer to use on the input document's fields.
 If left blank, this defaults to the analyzer associated with the first entry in the fields configuration.

-**Minimum Should Match:** After the disjunctive query has been formed, this parameter controls the number of terms that must match.
-The syntax is the same as the minimum should match.
-(Defaults to `30%`).
+**Minimum Should Match:** After the disjunctive query has been formed, this parameter controls the number of terms that must match (defaults to `30%`).
+For the accepted syntax, see the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-minimum-should-match.html#query-dsl-minimum-should-match).

 **Term Boost:** Set the boost factor to use if boosting terms by their [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) score is desired.
 If left blank, this defaults to deactivated (`0`).
 Any other positive value activates terms boosting with the given boost factor.